 - Reduction of free radicals

 The majority of studies on tea and cancer have been done with green tea.
 Green tea contains a compound called epigallocatechin gallate (EGCG).
 This compound is what scientists believe protects against various types of cancer.
 Emerging research suggests black teas may provide similar benefits.

-However, all tea that comes from the Camellia Sinensis plant contain flavonoids.
+However, all tea that comes from the Camellia Sinensis plant contains flavonoids.

 Tea flavonoids may help increase metabolism and fat oxidation and improve blood sugar control, as found in some studies.
 It is the tea catechins, which is a type of flavonoid, that provide a modest shift in metabolism promoting weight loss and maintenance.